AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/README.md

 - Before using `@azure/msal-browser` you will need to [register an application in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.

-- Once you have registered your application, you will need to do two things in order to ensure MSAL 2.0 will successfully retrieve tokens:
+- Once you have registered your application, you will need to do two things in order to ensure `@azure/msal-browser` will successfully retrieve tokens:
     1. Change your redirect URI type to enable CORS.
 You can do this by going to the manifest editor for your app registration in the portal, finding the `replyUrlsWithType` section and changing the type of your redirect URI to `SPA`.
 This may remove the affected redirect URIs from the Web platform Authentication tab - that's OK!
 We are working on getting UI set up for this.

     ![Changing Redirect URI type](./docs/images/redirectURIRegistrationUpdate.png)